cissagatto/HPML-J/README.md

 Confirms if the folder UTILS contains the following files: Clus.jar, R_csv_2_arff. jar and weka.jar.
 Without this libraries the code not runs.

 ## Datasets Folder"
-After downloading the dataset you want to use, place it in the / HPML-J / Datasets / Originals folder.
+After downloading the dataset you want to use, place it in the */HPML-J/Datasets/Originals* folder.
 Don't forget that the .xml and .arff files of the respective dataset are needed.

 ## Folder Path
 Place a copy of this code in _"C:/Users/[username]/HPML-J"_ or _"/home/username/HPML-J"_.
 Our files are configured to obtain the paths of the folders from the root.
 You can change this in the code if you want.